- Pivotal Greenplum Database (GPDB) 4.3.x

 - Operating System- Red Hat Enterprise Linux (RHEL) 6.x

-When running gpload with gpfdists protocol, it fails and gives the following error message:
+When running gpload with gpfdists protocol, it fails and gives an error.

 [gpadmin@mdw ~]$ gpload -f /tmp/gpload.yaml

 2016-12-05 16:56:20|INFO|started gpfdist --ssl /data/master/gpseg-1 -p 10008 -P 10009 -f "/tmp/gploadtest.txt" -t 30 -m 268435456

 2016-12-05 16:56:24|ERROR|ERROR: connection with gpfdist failed for gpfdists://mdw:10008//tmp/gploadtest.txt. effective url: https://mdw:10008//tmp/gploadtest.txt. (seg12 slice1 sdw2:1029 pid=96784)